Keto Sausage Balls

 3. Bake at 400 degrees for 12-15 minutes until cooked through.
 Or air fry at 400 degrees for 10-12 minutes.

-PRO TIP: I use a #40 cookie scoop for uniform 1-inch sausage balls.
+PRO TIP: I use a #40 cookie scoop for uniform 1-inch balls.
 Even sizing means they all finish cooking at the same time, so nothing is overdone or underdone.

 a bite out of a sausage ball on a plate with a row of more balls behind it